Alterations to existing buildings

 - Access and facilities are; D1, D2, F7, F8, G1, G5

 The evaluation should also look at the benefits and sacrifices so Council can consider what is ‘reasonably practicable.’
 For further information, please see MBIE guidance document Requesting information about means of escape from fire from existing buildings.
-Please complete the Building score sheet on page 11 of the guidance document and submit this with your building consent application.
+Please complete the building score sheet in appendix 1 of the guidance document and submit this with your building consent application.

 Building officers recommend early in the design process that an appointment is made with the Senior Building Officer to discuss any concerns relating to evaluating section 112 issues.

-Nearly as is reasonably practicable (MBIE codewords issue 19-6)
+As nearly as is reasonably practicable (ANARP) (MBIE website)